b23r0/termport/README.md

-# ui-alacritty
+# termport
-A terminal emulator UI generator based on the blazing fast GPU-accelerated Alacritty core.
+A terminal GUI port based on the blazing fast GPU-accelerated Alacritty core.